 TL;DR

-Best vegan coffee in Minneapolis: Seed Plant-Based Cafe (100% vegan, incredible smoothies + health bowls on West Lake St), Reverie Cafe + Bar (100% vegan, stunning seasonal oat milk lattes in Powderhorn), Common Roots (sustainability-focused, strong vegan menu in Lyn-Lake), Modern Times Cafe (pay-what-you-can community vibes + fair trade coffee), Seward Cafe (worker-owned institution with fair trade brews).
+Best vegan coffee in Minneapolis: Dreamstate Cafe (100% vegan, incredible smoothies + health bowls on Lyndale Ave), Reverie Cafe + Bar (100% vegan, stunning seasonal oat milk lattes in Powderhorn), Modern Times Cafe (pay-what-you-can community vibes + fair trade coffee), Seward Cafe (worker-owned institution with fair trade brews), May Day Cafe (neighborhood gem in Powderhorn with strong plant-based menu).
 For coffee + vegan donuts: Glam Doll on Nicollet Ave is unbeatable.

 Best Vegan Coffee Shops in Minneapolis (2026 Guide)

-Minneapolis has a surprisingly strong plant-based cafe scene — and coffee drinkers who want to skip the dairy have more options than ever.
-From 100% vegan spots serving oat milk seasonal lattes to worker-owned institutions pouring fair trade coffee alongside vegan biscuits and gravy, the Twin Cities has it covered.
+Minneapolis has a surprisingly strong plant-based cafe scene.
+From 100% vegan spots serving seasonal oat milk lattes to worker-owned institutions pouring fair trade coffee alongside vegan biscuits and gravy, the Twin Cities has it covered.

 Here's where to find the best vegan and vegan-friendly coffee shops in Minneapolis in 2026.